N4hom/N4hom/README.md

 modeling and simulation of fusion/fission reactors, with a focus on:

 - Compressible flow and shock physics
-- Multi-physics simulation (CFD, conjugate heat transfer, ablation)
+- Multi-physics simulation (CFD, conjugate heat transfer, radiation)
 - AI-assisted workflows

 ## 🔬Research interests